 My profession and other honest marketers like myself take a hit every time some jerky jerk decides to engage in false advertising or find the semantic loopholes. (“What did we do wrong?
 We said it only has 100 calories!
 We don’t have to mention how much sodium, chemicals or sugar is in it, too.
 Legally, we can say it’s a ‘healthier alternative!’”)Marketing is not about lying to people.
-It’s about elevating the truth of your story so the right… Click To Tweet
+It’s about elevating the truth of your story so the right people who need what you’ve got can find.
+Click To Tweet

 It’s about communicating real value.
 If you are targeting the right people who have a very real need, then it will not be a hard sell, as long as you’re clear and compelling.